Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

 \subsection{Mixing real images to synthetic sets}

-Many previous works suggested augmenting the training set with real images to mitigate the degradation observed in iterative training.
-We investigated if mixing images from the original training set to a synthetic set at each iteration can relieve the degradation.
-Images are randomly sampled at each iteration and replaced by corresponding real images in the original training set.
-Figure~\ref{figure:hyperparameters_experiments:mixing:pokemon} and \ref{figure:hyperparameters_experiments:mixing:celeba} demonstrate how the degradation in the Chain of Diffusion differs when $50 \%$ and $90 \%$ images at each iteration are replaced for Pokemon and CelebA-1k datasets, respectively.
-It is noteworthy that $10 \%$ is far enough to cause the degradation, and $50 \%$ rarely slows down the degradation.
-It is interesting that CelebA-1k dataset is much more vulnerable to degradation.
+Many previous works suggest augmenting the training set with real images to mitigate degradation during iterative training.
+We investigated whether mixing images from the original training set into the synthetic set at each iteration could alleviate this issue.
+At each iteration, images are randomly replaced with corresponding real images.
+Figure~\ref{figure:hyperparameters_experiments:mixing:pokemon} and \ref{figure:hyperparameters_experiments:mixing:celeba} show how degradation in the Chain of Diffusion varies when $50$\%, $90$\%, $95$\%, $98$\% and $99$\% of images are replaced for Pokemon and CelebA-1k datasets, respectively.
+Notably, even $5$\% synthetic images are sufficient to induce degradation, and $50$\% replacement rarely slows it down.
+CelebA-1k dataset appears to be significantly more susceptible to degradation.
+Importantly, using only $5\%$ and $2\%$ synthetic images is sufficient to trigger model collapse in Pokemon and CelebA-1k datasets.
+This demonstrates the catastrophic impact of synthetic data on diffusion finetuning and raises the question of whether synthetic data detection can be a safe solution.